Economic policy of the Hugo Chávez administration: Regional integration

 Cuba, Nicaragua, Honduras, Bolivia, and Ecuador joined Venezuela as members of the Bolivaran Alliance for the Americas (ALBA).
-For example, in exchange for discounted Venezuelan oil (which Cuba needs due to the U.S. embargo), Cuba (which has a relatively well-developed system of medical care) has provided Venezuela with thousands of doctors and teachers, who provide healthcare and education to Venezuela's poor.
 Chávez described ALBA as "a flexible model for the integration of Latin America that places social concerns in the forefront."

-Eudomar Tovar, president of the Unified System of Regional Compensation (SUCRE) said:

 Foreign debt

 Chávez announced Venezuela's withdrawal from the International Monetary Fund and World Bank after paying back all his country's debts to both institutions; he charged them with being an imperial tool that aims to exploit poor countries, news sources reported.
 But as of March 2008, Venezuela is still a member of both institutions.

 In 2005, the Venezuelan government partnered with Argentina, and Brazil to negotiate their foreign debt as a collective bloc.
 Chávez also suggested that at least 10% of all Latin American foreign debt be paid into an "International Humanitarian Fund", that would be used to fund social programs without having structural adjustment requirements attached.

 The Venezuelan government had been running out of hard currency to pay bills before the death of Chavez.
 A major railway project in Venezuela was delayed because Venezuela cannot pay US$7.5 billion and owes China Railway nearly US$500 million.
 Many international airlines such as Air Canada, Air Europa, American Airlines, and United Airlines suspended operation in Venezuela.
 The Venezuelan government faced accusations of owing international airlines more than $3.7 billion and violating treaties, with the International Air Transport Association accusing the government of failing to "repatriate" $3.7 billion in air ticket revenue owed to foreign airlines.